ericapeng/nyucms-site/README.md

 # Chinese Mei Society's Website

 A website custom made for Chinese Mei Society, one of New York University's oldest asian cultural organizations on campus with over 1200 members.
 Inspired by Squarespace's Forte theme.
-Built purely with HTML, CSS, and JavaScript
+Built purely with HTML, CSS, and JavaScript.

 See the deployed website [here](https://nyucms.org) (Deployed for free with Heroku, so it might take a couple seconds to load!)